Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Materials and methods

 Whilst data are available at the individual level, we are predominantly interested in estimating non-independent patterns in temporal patterns between the five viruses at the population level.
 Therefore, for each virus, data were aggregated into monthly infection counts across the time frame of this study.

-In total, 35\% of patients tested positive for at least one virus and detection was most common in children aged between 1 and 5 years \cite{Sema}.
+From the 28,647 patient episodes, 4,759 were positive to at least one virus group and detection was most common in children aged between 1 and 5 years \cite{Sema}.
 Detection of any virus in a given clinical sample was most common in December and least common in August.
-We observed differing patterns between the five viruses (Figure~\ref{fig1}, black lines).
+We observed differing patterns between the five viruses (Fig~\ref{fig1}, black lines).
 IBV, RSV and CoV were more prevalent in winter, AdV was generally less common with a slight increase prevalence in spring and MPV shifts from winter peaks to summer peaks after 2010 \cite{Sema}.